Clairemont – Great Lakes (Decatur)

 Clairemont - Great Lakes is a historic neighborhood in the north central section of the Atlanta, Georgia suburb of Decatur.
 It primarily consists of residences and churches.
 However, there are businesses on West Ponce de Leon Avenue, in the southernmost section of the neighborhood.
 Its rough boundaries are Coventry Road, Ponce de Leon Avenue and Commerce Drive on the south; Church Street on the east; Scott Boulevard on the north; and Willow on the northeast.
 The section of Superior Avenue north of Scott Boulevard is also considered part of this neighborhood.
 Ridgeland Park, located northeast of the Clairemont - Great Lakes neighborhood, is not presently considered part of the neighborhood.
-It was developed later (1946–1950) and is in unincorporated DeKalb County.
+It was developed later (1946–1950), in unincorporated DeKalb County.
 However, in 2008 the city of Decatur began evaluating annexation of this neighborhood, which is contiguous to the rest of the development.

 The Clairemont Historic District primarily falls within the Clairemont - Great Lakes neighborhood.
-Enacted in 2001, the local historic district runs the length of Clairemont Avenue from to Maediris Drive in the north to Commerce Drive in the south.
+Enacted in 2001, the local historic district runs the length of Clairemont Avenue from Maediris Drive in the north to Commerce Drive in the south.
 The small portion from Scott Blvd. to Maediris lies in Decatur's Clairemont - Gateway neighborhood association, and not the Clairemont - Great Lakes neighborhood.

 History

 Clairement Avenue originally followed part of a Native American trail leading to a shallow crossing at the Chattahoochee.
 It was previously known as Shallowford Trail and Webster Street.
 However, the Clairemont - Great Lakes neighborhood was not laid out until the early 20th Century.
 Beginning in 1913 and continuing through to the 1930s, it was developed in sections.
 As can be perceived from the name, the Clairemont - Great Lakes neighborhood actually consists of four smaller neighborhoods.
-These include the Great Lakes neighborhood, which has streets named after famous lakes; Clairemont Avenue, which bisects the center of the neighborhood in a north-south direction; Clairemont Estates; Emory Acres; and Ponce de Leon Terrace.
+These include the Great Lakes neighborhood, which has streets named after famous lakes; Clairemont Avenue, which bisects the center of the neighborhood in a north–south direction; Clairemont Estates; Emory Acres; and Ponce de Leon Terrace.
 Robert H. Paris developed Superior St., Michigan St., Seneca St., Huron St., Champlain St., Erie Ave., Geneva St., Lucerne St. and Parkside Circle from 1913 through the 1920s.